WoLFkni/Hello-world/learning/English/Note/structure.md

 ## the emphatic structure
 It is + stressed part + that / who + ...
+do / did / does

+### It is + stressed part + that / who + ...
 sth `->` that
 sb `->` who
+可强调：subject / object / adverbial

+### do / did / does
+I did tell you about it.
+可强调：predicate

+### practice
+It was due to his persistent effort that he was admitted to Harvard University in the end.

+due to / owing to / by virtue of / on the strength of / on account of / on the grounds of / as the result of 由于